TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/9-CrosscuttingConcerns/1-localizing-and-internationalizing-an-extension.rst

     (*https://docs.typo3.org/m/typo3/reference-coreapi/master/en-us/ApiOverview/Internationalization/XliffFormat.html*).

 Now the placeholder for the translated terms must be inserted into the template.
-To do this, Fluid offers the ViewHelper ``f:translate``.
-In this ViewHelper, you give the identifier of the term to be inserted as argument ``key`` and the ViewHelper inserts either the German or the English translation according to the current language selection ::
+To do this, Fluid offers the Viewhelper ``f:translate``.
+In this Viewhelper, you give the identifier of the term to be inserted as argument ``key`` and the Viewhelper inserts either the German or the English translation according to the current language selection ::